 Anaemia means that you have a low number of red blood cells in your body.
 Red blood cells carry oxygen around your body.
 If you are losing blood due to vaginal bleeding your red blood cell count may drop.
 Being anaemic can make you feel tired and breathless.

-Symptoms of choriocarcinoma
+Symptoms of choriocarcinoma which has spread

 Choriocarcinoma starts in the womb but can spread to other parts of the body.
 The most common place is the lungs, but it can also spread to other areas.

 - lungs - you might have a cough, difficulty breathing and sometimes chest pain

 - vagina - you might have heavy bleeding, and your doctor might be able to feel a lump (nodules) in your vagina

 - abdomen - you might have abdominal pain